mookiedog/ptwd/README.md

 GDB uses OpenOCD to talk to the silicon debug unit inside the chip being debugged.
 OpenOCD has been around forever, but it needs to run a special version for the Pi Pico boards because the RP2xxx processors on those boards are dual core.

-Install source code for OpenOCD, making sure to get the sources from raspberrypi where the RP2xxx support is located.
+Install source code for OpenOCD, making sure to get the sources from raspberrypi where the RP2xxx support is located:
-Go to the official Rpi OpenOCD repo located [here](https://github.com/raspberrypi/openocd).

-Type:

 ```bash
 cd ~/projects